 16. If a recommendation for an amendment is made by the appropriate technical commission and the implementation of the new regulation is urgent, the President of the Organization may, on behalf of the Executive Council, take action as provided by Regulation 9 (5) of the General Regulations.

-Note: A simple (fast-track) procedure may be used for amendments to technical specifications in Annexes II (Manual on Codes (WMO-No.306)), III (Manual on the Global Telecommunication System (WMO-No.386)), IV (Manual on the Global Data-processing and Forecasting System (WMO-No.485)), V (Manual on the Global Observing System (WMO-No.544)), VII (Manual on the WMO Information System (WMO-No.1060) and VIII (Manual on the WMO Integrated Global Observing System (WMO-No.1160)).
+Note: A simple (fast-track) procedure may be used for amendments to technical specifications in Annexes II (Manual on Codes (WMO-No.306)), III (Manual on the Global Telecommunication System (WMO-No.386)), IV (Manual on the Global Data-processing and Forecasting System (WMO-No.485)), VII (Manual on the WMO Information System (WMO-No.1060) and VIII (Manual on the WMO Integrated Global Observing System (WMO-No.1160)).
 Application of the simple (fast-track) procedure is defined in those Annexes.

 17. After each session of Congress (every four years), a new edition of the Technical Regulations, including the amendments approved by Congress, is issued.
-With regard to the amendments between sessions of Congress, Volumes I, III and IV of the Technical Regulations are updated, as necessary, upon approval of changes thereto by the Executive Council.
+With regard to the amendments between sessions of Congress, Volumes I and III of the Technical Regulations are updated, as necessary, upon approval of changes thereto by the Executive Council.
 The Technical Regulations updated as a result of an approved amendment by the Executive Council are considered a new update of the current edition.
 The material in Volume II is prepared by the World Meteorological Organization and the International Civil Aviation Organization working in close cooperation, in accordance with the Working Arrangements agreed by these Organizations.
 In order to ensure consistency between Volume II and Annex 3 to the Convention on International Civil Aviation – Meteorological Service for International Air Navigation, the issuance of amendments to Volume II is synchronized with the respective amendments to Annex 3 by the International Civil Aviation Organization.

 Note: Editions are identified by the year of the respective session of Congress whereas updates are identified by the year of approval by the Executive Council, for example “Updated in 2012”.